 - i.
+The physical properties of HDPE lining shall comply with SS183 Table 2. - ii.
 HDPE lining shall be at least 2.5mm thick and fixed to the concrete surface by mechanical keys.
-The mechanical keys for such liner shall have a minimum pull out strength of 0.48MPa. - ii.
+The mechanical keys for such liner shall have a minimum pull out strength of 0.48MPa. - iii.
 The lining shall cover not less than 330° of the internal circumference of the pipes.
-However, the lining may cover 360° if the pipes are to be installed up to only a maximum depth of 20m. - iii.
-For sewer pipes to be installed at depth greater than 20m with 360° liner, pressure relief shall be designed for the pipe to release water pressure behind the liner. - iv.
-HDPE lining to RC pipe and manhole shall be tested for corrosion resistance in accordance with ASTM D543 and shall meet the following in table 12.
+However, the lining may cover 360° if the pipes are to be installed up to only a maximum depth of 20m. - iv.
+For sewer pipes to be installed at depth greater than 20m with 360° liner, pressure relief shall be designed for the pipe to release water pressure behind the liner. - v.
+HDPE lining to RC pipe and manhole shall be tested for corrosion resistance in accordance with ASTM D543 and shall meet the following in Table 12. - vi.
+Spark test shall be carried out to all manholes and sewers > 900mm diameter with HDPE welded joints in accordance with ASTM D 4787. - a) All spark test equipment shall be calibrated no longer than 12 months before test date. - b) No pin hole shall be detected by spark testing.